Padrón 1964 vs. 1926: What’s the Difference?

 Strength

-One of the biggest differences between Padrón 1964 Anniversary and Padrón 1926 Series cigars is the strength of the cigars.
-Both are blends are rich and complex, and but the full-bodied tobaccos in the 1926 Series are a notch stronger than the medium to full-bodied tobaccos in the 1964 Anniversary.
-Because slightly stronger tobaccos go into 1926 Series cigars, they are aged longer, as we discuss below.
-Whatever tasting notes you enjoy most in the 1964 Anniversary – cocoa, cedar, cayenne, coffee bean, and leather – expect more intensity in them when you smoke a 1926 Series cigar.
-The 1926 Series is both sweeter and spicier than the 1964 Anniversary by comparison.
+One of the most significant differences between Padrón 1964 Anniversary and Padrón 1926 Series cigars is their strength.
+Both blends are rich and complex, but the full-bodied tobaccos in the 1926 Series are a notch stronger than the medium to full-bodied tobaccos in the 1964 Anniversary.
+The Padrón family ages the tobaccos in Padrón 1926 Series cigars longer because they are stronger.
+Giving the tobaccos more time to mature allows them to mellow but maintain a rich taste.
+Whatever tasting notes you enjoy most in the 1964 Anniversary—cocoa, cedar, cayenne, coffee bean, and leather—expect more intensity in them when you smoke a 1926 Series cigar.
+The 1926 Series is both sweeter and spicier than the 1964 Anniversary.

 Age of the Tobaccos